Introduction to Fashion History and Theory

 This course will provide the essentials in understanding the history and theory of fashion, from the intricate details and terminologies of Tudor and Elizabethan costume to the whirlwind of 20th century styles that inform designers working today.
 These historical tropes are often the references that are used by creatives working today, and will form an inspiring part of an education in fashion and the arts at large.

-Making use of some of the city’s best archives, such as the Victoria & Albert museum’s costume collection, the Alexander McQueen archive, Kerry Taylor Auctions, as well as CSM’s own Archive & Museum Collection, which includes early designs of John Galliano and Hussein Chalayan, this course is ideal for those who are interested in fashion and costume design, as well as fashion writing and exhibition-making.
+Making use of some of the city’s best archives, such as the Victoria & Albert museum’s costume collection, Kerry Taylor Auctions, as well as CSM’s own Archive & Museum Collection, which includes early designs of John Galliano and Hussein Chalayan, this course is ideal for those who are interested in fashion and costume design, as well as fashion writing and exhibition-making.

 It will be centred on visits to some of the best institutions and galleries, including a historic Royal palace, workshops with surviving historical costume and talks on the chronology and themes of fashion in a historical and artistic context, its place in pop culture and the detailed relationship that fashion has with London as a city of trade, production and industrial revolution.